Apply here. (Applications due Friday, January 25, 2019)

 - Land Use: Encouraging working farms and forests, compact settlements, and land use that protects upstream and downstream communities, soil, and water quality.

-- Sustainable Farm and Forest Enterprises: Improving the economic viability of enterprises that build markets for Vermont farm and forest products while maintaining healthy soils, clean water, and sustainable natural systems.
+- Farm, Food and Forest Enterprises: Improving the economic viability of enterprises that build markets for Vermont farm and forest products while maintaining healthy soils, clean water, and sustainable natural systems.

 The High Meadows fellow reports directly to Gaye Symington, President of the High Meadows Fund.
-With a staff of just 2.6 full time employees (including the fellow), this position is crucial to the organization’s operation.
-HMF’s work expands beyond grantmaking: We take a convening role in initiatives relating to HMF’s mission; engage in research projects; participate in statewide networks; and undertake collaborative opportunities with individuals and organizations working in our areas of focus.
-The fellow will be instrumental in identifying and pursuing opportunities where philanthropic support could make the greatest impact.
+With a staff of just 3.6 full time employees (including the fellow), this position is crucial to the organization’s operation.
+HMF’s work expands beyond grantmaking: We take a planning and convening role in initiatives relating to HMF’s mission; engage in research projects; participate in statewide networks; and undertake collaborative opportunities with individuals and organizations working in our areas of focus.
+The fellow will be instrumental in assessing opportunities where philanthropic support could make the greatest impact and sharing what we learn, through blog posts and social media.

 Examples of specific responsibilities, projects, tasks, and/or duties of the Fellow include:

-- The fellow will be an active participant in the work of the board of directors, which meets 7 times throughout the year.
-Board meetings are highly interactive; differing opinions are valued, and the fellow is encouraged to engage in these discussions.
+The fellow will be an active participant in the work of the board of directors, which meets 7 times throughout the year.
 In preparation for these meetings the fellow is expected to:

-- Assess grant proposals submitted to HMF and prepare recommendations to co-workers and the Board of Directors.
-These recommendations are typically written, and may involve further discussions in person, by phone, or at formal board meetings
+- Assess grant proposals and prepare recommendations to co-workers and the Board of Directors.
+These recommendations are typically written, and may involve further discussions in person, by phone, or at formal board meetings;

-- Coordinate logistics for board meetings, site visits, and larger convenings
+- Coordinate logistics for board meetings, site visits, and larger convenings; and

-- In addition to these responsibilities, the fellow is encouraged to pursue opportunities for growth in areas of particular interest, especially in the second year of the fellowship.
-The president will work with the fellow to design projects based on his or her interests, skills, experience, and opportunities that arise due to our engagement with grantees and stakeholders.
+In addition to these responsibilities, the fellow is encouraged to pursue opportunities for growth in areas of particular interest, especially in the second year of the fellowship.
+The president will work with the fellow to design projects based on their interests, skills, experience, and opportunities that arise due to our engagement with grantees and stakeholders.

-- Commitment to the purposes and values of the High Meadows Fund and environmental issues, including a belief/interest/curiosity in the power of philanthropy to effect positive societal change
+- Commitment to the purposes and values of the High Meadows Fund and social justice, including a belief/interest/curiosity in the power of philanthropy to effect positive societal change;

 - Excellent computer skills, including experience with Microsoft Office, database management, basic web-based platforms, etc.